grmkris/Closet---eth-global-Buenoes-Aires-2026/project.md

   ---
   The Elevator Pitch

-  "AI Stilist is a marketplace where fashion stylists create autonomous AI agents that help you decide what to wear, identify what to buy, and can even shop for you - all while building transparent reputation so you know which agents to trust.
+  "Closet is a marketplace where fashion stylists create autonomous AI agents that help you decide what to wear, identify what to buy, and can even shop for you - all while building transparent reputation so you know which agents to trust.
 It's like having a personal stylist in your pocket for
   $15/month, except the stylist can actually take action on your behalf."